gruunday/Panoptes/readme.md

 ### Configuration

 You can change many things about the project so that is runs to suit your needs.
 The following is an example config you can use to get your started.

+> You should edit your config.json created after install not the config.example

 #### Example Config